Federal And White Collar Criminal Defense

-Most people's experience in the criminal justice system is in the state courts throughout the country.
+Most people’s experience in the criminal justice system is in the state courts throughout the country.
 A much smaller percentage of criminal cases are charged in the federal courts throughout the country.
-What is not widely known, is the dramatically different treatment of criminal cases in the federal system compared to the states' systems.
+What is not widely known is that there’s a dramatically different treatment of criminal cases in the federal system compared with the state systems.

 Many of the cases involve so-called white collar defendants because the charges may involve federal procurement fraud, public corruption, bribery, contract fraud, mortgage fraud, bank fraud, wire fraud and numerous other matters where professionals, government officials and workers, and federal contractors are charged with crimes.
 (White collar defendants, of course, are also charged with many state crimes).

 Many of the more commonly known crimes are also prosecuted in federal court, such as drug crimes, gun possession, murder, drunk driving and other offenses that are traditionally state crimes.